Release notes

 • increases the font size of all axis labels

 Some bokeh figures have the attribute sizing_mode="stretch_both.
-This command line is used so that the plotting of the graphics is always the maximum size of the browse.
+This command line is used so that the plotting of the graphics is always the maximum size of the browser.
 However, this creates a bug in jupyter notebook, and the graphs does not appears.
 So it should be replaced by width and height command lines

 • adds an interpolation function to highlight to the user the intersection between the critical frequency curves and the speed line